How to View Time-Location Diagram

 Linear project plans from Civil Engineering and Construction (Traffic engineering, Highway engineering, Railway systems engineering, Tunnel Engineering) and Power engineering and construction (Power line engineering) can be created and managed in Primavera® P6®.

-In order to view the project plans in Time-Location diagram, project scheduler must create three user-defined fields (UDF):
+In order to view the project plans in the Time-Location diagram, the project scheduler must create three user-defined fields (UDF):

 - Two fields (data type: Number) for starting and ending point of the activity;

 - One field (data type: Text) for activity shape.

 Create User-Defined field

 Creating User-Defined Fields (UDF) is performed in Primavera® P6®.
 The process consists of the following steps:

 1. Click on the “Enterprise” menu and select the “User Defined Fields…”.

 2. In the “User Defined Fields” dialog select the “Activity” option in the drop-down list and click on the “Add” button.

 3. Create the first user-defined field that will represent the starting point for the activity by clicking on the “Add” button.